anchung333/data-structures-practice/Notes/Linked Lists/LinkedLists.md

      - sentinel does not count towards size as it is not store/point to a value
      - hidden part of doubly-linked list
      - empty list: sentinel's next and prev point to itself
+  - But don't use linked lists?
+(According to Bjourne Stroustrup)
+     - Linked lists not as compact as arrays
+     - caches are really good at shoving elements over by 1 for persay a shift/unshift operation, and actually array will be better than list for inserting/deleting
+     - array access much more predictable than list node access (pointing to one space here, one space in memory there...ends up being random) which will lead to cache misses, which slows speed of operations
+     - lists have to store both the data and the pointers prev/next, so will often be larger than arrays
+     - can have 50x, 100x slower performance when doing linear search to get to insertion point vs arrays
+     - these differences in performance will show up even in small individual data structures
+     - BASICALLY: it's about memory locality...no gaps in array since they're all stored contiguously, as opposed to each node being separately allocated in a linked list